 5. Choose compact worktops for a modern finish

 This next generation style of worktop is are very on-trend at the moment.
 But what exactly is a compact worktop?
 Magnet’s Hayley is on hand to explain.
 ‘Compact worktops are the new, unique alternative to natural stone.
 These cutting-edge worktops are as thin as 12.5mm and provide great design flexibility as they can be double-sided to create features such as waterfall breakfast bars or statement splashback features.
 They are slim, sleek and add a stylish edge to the kitchen space.’

 Create a sophisticated and serene finish without the added expense.
 Quartz worktops have very similar qualities to that of granite.
 However, they are non-porous, meaning they are more hygienic than granite and equally scratch resistant, so are a perfect choice for busy kitchens.

 Wren’s most popular worktop material is quartz.
 ‘Quartz is an investment in style and substance.
-Made from one of nature’s strongest minerals – quartz – mixed with resin, this advanced engineering process combines the natural beauty of stone with all the benefits of technology’ explains Darren Watts, Wren Kitchens Showroom and Design Director.
+Made from one of nature’s strongest minerals – quartz – mixed with resin, this advanced engineering process combines the natural beauty of stone with all the benefits of technology,’ explains Darren Watts, Showroom and Design Director at Wren Kitchens.

 ‘This means you can enjoy the look and feel of real stone in a wide variety of colours and patterns that are more consistent in tone than any raw organic material.’
 Quartz is a fantastic option for those wanting to achieve a more natural look for a traditional kitchen or ultra-modern kitchen, and it’s very affordable too.